 Tuscany

-Home to world-famous Chianti as well as the Super Tuscan — a luscious blend of Sangiovese and Cabernet Sauvignon — this warmer zone has been producing full-bodied reds for over two thousand years.
+Home to world-famous Chianti as well as the Super Tuscan — a luscious blend of sangiovese and cabernet sauvignon — this warmer zone has been producing full-bodied reds for over two thousand years.

 Sicily

 The island off the toe of the boot, Sicily sports a generally Mediterranean climate.
-It is believed that Mt.
-Etna plays a role in cooling the air in its vicinity, along with providing the volcanic soil which can lend additional complexity to grapes.
+It is believed that Mount Etna plays a role in cooling the air in its vicinity, along with providing the volcanic soil which can lend additional complexity to grapes.

 Some of Our Favorite Italian Wines